releng-tool/releng-tool-docs/content/guides/packages/advanced-pkg-options.md

-Explicitly sets the version control system type to use when acquiring sources. releng-tool attempts to automatically determine the VCS type of a package based off a [](pkg-opt-site) value.
+Explicitly sets the version control system type to use when acquiring sources. releng-tool attempts to automatically determine the VCS type of a package based off a [`LIBFOO_SITE`](pkg-opt-site) value.
 In some scenarios, a site value may be unable to specify a desired prefix/postfix.
 A developer can instead explicitly set the VCS type to be used no matter what the site value is configured as.

 Supported types are as follows: